dominiquesydow/covid19/README.md

+**This repository was moved to https://github.com/volkamerlab/covid19-SBapproach, where this work continues.
+This repository here will not be further updated.**

 # COVID-19 main protease: Ligands from similar binding sites

 Read across the PDB to find similar binding sites and their associated molecules in ChEMBL.